-The site’s 16 tanks, along with Global’s other terminals, provide Global with the capacity to move enough fuel to help power cars and homes across the Northeast and mid-Atlantic regions, making it a vital economic engine.
-Since 2013, the terminal has undergone hundreds of third-party inspections — most unannounced.
+The site’s 16 tanks, along with Global’s other terminals, provide Global with the capacity to move enough fuel to help power cars and heat homes in Albany and across the region.
+Over the past five years, the terminal has undergone hundreds of third-party inspections — most unannounced.
 Those inspections have turned up no substantive violations.

-In Albany, Global is permitted to receive, store and distribute a variety of bulk liquid commodities, including gasoline, diesel fuel, home heating oil, kerosene, crude oil, and renewable fuels such as ethanol and bio-based diesel.
+In Albany, Global receives, stores and distributes a variety of products, including gasoline, diesel fuel, home heating oil, kerosene, and renewable fuels such as ethanol and bio-based diesel.